walshbr/walshbr.github.io/_drafts/2019-04-10-general-blogging-ideas.md

 Professional Imposters
 Where does DH teaching happen?
 Where does infrastructural change happen?
-Backlog on Royal Match - keep an eye on hard drive submissions

 **Unfiled ideas**
 DH and Labor organizing - possibly too big a topic